-You may hunt pheasant, northern bobwhite and wild turkey throughout the year on game bird hunting preserves.
+You may hunt pheasant, northern bobwhite, wild turkey and chukar throughout the year on game bird hunting preserves.
+However, northern bobwhite and wild turkey are prohibited in some areas.
 You must arrange with the owner as to when you can hunt.